-Cancellation Policy
+Exam Fees and Cancellation Policy

-The CAWA Certification Exam Fee is not refundable under any circumstances.
-Once you schedule an exam time, you may change the appointment, but not within 24 hours of the appointment.
-(See above.)
+The CAWA Certification Exam Fees are payable to the online proctored exam vendor and are not refundable under any circumstances.
+Once you schedule an exam appointment, you may change the appointment, but not within 24 hours of the appointment without penalty.